RocheLHCL/SMMR_Remontet2018/README.md

 # SMMR_Remontet2018

 This repository contains the R-code to perform the analysis of the case study (available in the supplementary material) of the following article:

 Flexible and structured survival model for a simultaneous estimation of non-linear and non-proportional effects and complex interactions between continuous variables: performance of this multidimensional penalized spline approach in net survival trend analysis.

-Laurent Remontet, Zoé Uhry, Nadine Bossard, Jean Iwaz, Aurélien Belot, Coraline Danieli, Hadrien Charvat, Laurent Roche and the CENSUR Working Survival Group, Statistical Methods in Medical Research,2018.
+Authors: Laurent Remontet, Zoé Uhry, Nadine Bossard, Jean Iwaz, Aurélien Belot, Coraline Danieli, Hadrien Charvat, Laurent Roche and the CENSUR Working Survival Group, Statistical Methods in Medical Research,2018.

 However: